-Provided its entry name is active, a preprocessor procedure need not be scanned before it is invoked.
-It must, however, be present either in:

-- The preprocessor input - · A string included prior to the point of invocation
+Provided that its entry name is active, a preprocessor procedure need not be scanned before it is invoked.
+However, it must be present in the preprocessor input, or a string is included before the point of invocation.

 The value returned by a preprocessor function (that is, the value of the preprocessor expression in the RETURN statement) replaces the function reference and its associated argument list in the preprocessor output.